Antiterrorism and Effective Death Penalty Act of 1996: Title IV - Terrorist and Criminal Alien Removal and Exclusion

 Provides for the removal of alien terrorists, the exclusion of members and representatives of terrorist organizations, modifies asylum procedures to allow denial of asylum to members of terrorist organizations, and alters criminal procedures for aliens.

 In altering the criminal procedures for aliens, the law created a new system of secret evidence which allows the government to introduce classified information as evidence without disclosing the specifics of the evidence to the alien or their legal counsel.
 It also expands the criteria for deportation for crimes of moral turpitude.

 Title V - Nuclear, Biological, and Chemical Weapons Restrictions

 Defines and expands restrictions on certain types of nuclear materials, biological weapons, and chemical weapons.

 Title VI - Implementation of Plastic Explosives Convention

-Codifies the plastic explosives convention requirement that all plastic explosives be equipped with detection agents and creates criminal sanctions for failure to comply.
+Codifies the Convention on the Marking of Plastic Explosives requirement that all plastic explosives be equipped with detection agents and creates criminal sanctions for failure to comply.

 Title VII - Criminal Law Modifications to Counter Terrorism

-Changes to criminal law involving terrorist (or explosives) offenses, including increased penalties and criminal procedures changes.
+Changes to criminal law involving terrorist (or explosives) offenses, including increased penalties and criminal procedure changes.
 Commissioning a study to determine the constitutionality of restrictions on bomb-making materials.